DominickCS/jexpTracker/README.md

 ## TO-DO

-- Incorporate secondary input stream for expenses
+- [x] Incorporate secondary input stream for expenses -> ADDED
 - Main Menu with options to create new list, view/edit existing, and delete